jondavies00/millenium-falcon-challenge/README.md

 ### The CLI

 To use the CLI, ensure Python 3.11 is installed, and run `get-odds.sh` with two arguments (the Millennium Falcon JSON and the empire JSON).
 The odds percentage will be displayed.

+### The Backend

+The backend is launched automatically with `start.sh`.
+To see the API docs, go to https://github.com/jondavies00/millenium-falcon-challenge/blob/master/openapi.json